Rudolph Koenig

-Karl Rudolph Koenig (26 November 1832 – 2 October 1901) was born in Königsberg of Prussia.
-Koenig was a businessman, instrument maker, and German physicist, chiefly concerned with acoustic phenomena.
+Karl Rudolph Koenig (26 November 1832 – 2 October 1901) was a German businessman, instrument maker, and physicist, chiefly concerned with acoustic phenomena.
 He was best known for designing and building acoustical instruments such as the tuning fork and sound analyser.

 Family and personal life

-Karl Rudolph Koening was born on 26 November 1832, a descendant of a prominent Königsberg family.
+Karl Rudolph Koenig was born in Königsberg of Prussia on 26 November 1832, a descendant of a prominent Königsberg family.
 Koenig was raised along with his three sisters by his mother: Mathilde (Preuss) Koenig, who came from a craftsman and musical family background, and his father Johann Friedrich Koenig, a professor of mathematics and physics who had studied under the famous Friedrich Bessel.
 In 1851, Koenig moved to Paris, living in an apartment along the Île Saint-Louis.
 He lived alone and was never married.

 Education

 Rudolph had little education past high school.
 He attended primary school and had the usual high school at gymnasium.
 The extent of his formal education was completed in his hometown where his father was among the faculty.
 Early on it was clear that Rudolph had a keen ear for music and a good sense toward art and literature.
 Past secondary school, Rudolph began to study physics and mathematics on his own.
 His self studies were focused early on tone and psychoacoustics.
 Eventually, he turned to focus more on mechanics and physics.
 In 1968, he was awarded an honorary doctorate at the University of Koenigsberg.